 Subjects will be required to have nine blood tests (venepuncture) during the whole study.
+Those participating in the extension phase will have an additional two fasting blood tests.
 Venepuncture is required annually as part of the annual review for people with diabetes, and in some places venepuncture is required every 3 to 12 months for assessment of HbA1c.
 Potential risks include:

-- Slight discomfort or bruising at the site (common) - Excess bleeding at the site (unlikely)
+- Slight discomfort or bruising at the site (common)

+- Excess bleeding at the site (unlikely)

-• Infection at the site (rare)
+- Infection at the site (rare)